FBW44-2/Mentoring/03_mentoring/README.md

 Resolved and rejected are ***final*** states, which means that once a promise gets to one of these states, it absolutely cannot go to any other state.
 Pending can go either way.
 A promise that is either resolved or rejected may also have a ***payload***, a value that it carries.
 It's a little like an array that can only contain one value.
 It's that the value be `undefined`, but that's still a value.

+# Part A
 In this part of exercise we need to make a promise and not interested on consuming the return value.

 ## Exercise 1

 1. Use [Promise.resolve(value)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/resolve) and resolve the value 'Resolve value'.

-2. Use [Promise.reject(error)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/reject) and reject the value /'Reject value/'.
+2. Use [Promise.reject(error)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/reject) and reject the value 'Reject value'.

-## Exercise 3
+## Exercise 2

-You have the outline of a function `makePromiseWithConstructor(itShouldResolve)`
+Create a function `constructorPromise` and return a promise out of it.

-Use the [Promise constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) to create a promise that will:
+Use the [Promise constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) to create a promise that:

-* resolve if itShouldResolve is truthy
+1. Resolve the value 'Success' if variable cond is truthy
-* reject if itShouldResolve is falsy
+2. Reject the value 'Error' if variable cond is falsy
+3. Repeat part 1 and 2 of this exercise with a 3s delay before resolve or reject.
+(If you want to simulate the waiting time, a common approach is using setTimeout() method.)

 ## Exercise 4